-Old Bexley and Sidcup by-election: Conservatives hold Old Bexley and Sidcup
+Old Bexley and Sidcup by-election: Conservatives win seat

 - Published

-The Conservatives have held on to the south-east London seat of Old Bexley and Sidcup following a by-election.
+The Conservatives have held on to their safe south-east London seat of Old Bexley and Sidcup in a by-election.

-The by-election was prompted by the death of former MP James Brokenshire, who died from lung cancer aged 53 in October.
+The election was prompted by the death of former MP James Brokenshire, who died from cancer aged 53 in October.

-Local Conservative councillor Louie French won the election, taking more than half the votes.
+Conservative councillor Louie French won with over half the votes, but in a low turnout the Tories' majority was much reduced.

+Mr French paid tribute to his friend Mr Brokenshire, saying the contest had been tough but "fought with dignity".

 The voter turnout was low at 34% - although by-election votes are historically lower than general election turnout.
 In 2019, during the general election, the voter turnout was 69.8%.